COVID-19 privacy statement

 - voluntary organisations and any other providers where we feel they can help meet your service needs

 This is not an exhaustive list and may change as the situation with the pandemic does.
+We will only share the minimum information necessary for the purpose.
 Please also refer to the main corporate privacy statement for further examples of third parties who we may need to share your information with, if appropriate and necessary.

 Keeping your personal information secure